 Physical therapy focuses on restoring function and quality of life while decreasing pain.
 At Renew Pelvic Health, we work with every patient to set goals for what the individual patient wants to achieve in therapy.
 Each appointment is 55 minutes long and always one-on-one in order to provide our full attention and highest care to each patient.
-Although we are an out-of-network provider and do not bill insurance, we will provide the patient with a receipt for each visit, and this can be submitted to insurance.
-Please see the scheduling page for prices and to make an appointment!
+Although we are an out-of-network provider and do not take or bill any insurance, we will provide the patient with a receipt (called a superbill) for each visit, and this can be submitted to insurance.
+The initial evaluation is $185 and each follow-up is $165.
+Please see the scheduling page to make an appointment!

 We offer patient education, soft tissue mobilization (muscle, fascia, etc.), joint mobilization, and targeted strengthening, stretching, and trunk stabilization.
 We use biofeedback both for relaxation of tight, painful muscles, as well as for improving neuromuscular control and aiding in strengthening of weakened muscles.
 In addition, as pelvic floor physical therapists, we have advanced, post-graduate training in performing pelvic floor muscle evaluations and treatment, including specific internal techniques.

 We work with women before and during pregnancy, and postpartum.
 We help women prepare their bodies for the demands of pregnancy and childbirth, as well as decrease pain and improve their strength and stamina during their pregnancy.
 Postpartum physical therapy needs can vary; we will see women immediately if needed, though typically after the initial six weeks.